solidi/learning-notes/mentoring/writing-ideas.md

   1. Organizational continuity.
   1. Organizational and meta engineering.
   1. Fairness, impact to other lives.
-  1. Investor attitude and pointing those to resources books, podcasts, etc.
+  1. Sourcing: Investor attitude and pointing those to resources books, podcasts, etc.
   1. Trying to stay technical is futile, invest in meta and reading.
   1. COPs, COAs, and the three powers, partnerships.
   1. Stews, optionality, and sleepless nights.